 Metro would continue to collaborate with jurisdictions, transportation agencies, and the public as we move toward our shared vision.
-King County's implementation program would coordinate internally and with jurisdictions to deliver the near-term service changes, complementary capital investments, and other program and policy work needed to support the METRO CONNECTS vision.
+King County's implementation The METRO CONNECTS Development Program would coordinate internally and with jurisdictions to deliver the near-term service changes, complementary capital investments, and other program and policy work needed to support the METRO CONNECTS vision.

-Implementation: Each of the project areas in METRO CONNECTS would require more detailed analysis and consideration as we move toward project delivery.
-By considering both planning factors and available resources, the implementation program would provide opportunities to reconcile the needs identified in Metro's Annual System Evaluation with the METRO CONNECTS service network and vision.
+Each of the project areas in METRO CONNECTS would require more detailed analysis and consideration as we move toward project delivery.
+By considering both planning factors and available resources, the implementation Development Program would provide opportunities to reconcile the needs identified in Metro's Annual System Evaluation with the METRO CONNECTS service network and vision.

-Metro expects to begin work in 2017 on our first implementation program, for 2019 through 2024.
+Metro expects to begin work in 2017 on our first implementation Development Program, for 2019 through 2024.

-Financial: The costs for METRO CONNECTS are highlevel planning estimates, so based on current revenue assumptions and planning-level assumptions regarding timing of investments, by 2025 just over 25 percent of the additional capital costs and more than 70 percent of the service hours called for in METRO CONNECTS could be funded.
+Financial: The costs for METRO CONNECTS are high-level planning estimates., so Based on current revenue assumptions and planning-level assumptions regarding timing of investments, by 2025 just over 25 percent of the additional capital costs and more than 70 percent of the service hours called for in METRO CONNECTS could be funded.

-By 2040, existing revenue forecasts could fund almost 30 percent of the additional capital costs and over 50 percent of the additional service hours called for in METRO CONNECTS.
+By 2040, revenue currently forecasted could fund almost 30 percent of the additional capital costs and over 50 percent of the additional service hours called for in METRO CONNECTS.